 Using the API, you can use the following steps to ensure that all of your Twilio phone numbers are registered.

-- Fetch all of your Messaging Services, and check that each has a US A2P Campaign.
+- Fetch all of your Messaging Services under each of your accounts, and check that each has a US A2P Campaign.
 Any Messaging Service that contains US/Canada long code numbers for messaging to United States recipients should have one.

 - For each Messaging Service with an A2P Campaign, build a list of "registered" numbers by fetching that Service’s Phone Numbers.